ESA-APEx/apex_algorithms/algorithm_catalog/bap_composite_files/bap_composite_description.md

 Network Received: 71,733,702,645 b
 ```

-The relative cost is 0.2 CDSE platform credits per km² for a 1 month input window.
+The relative cost is 0.2 CDSE platform credits per km² for a 1 month input window for three bands.
 The cost per input pixel is 0.022 credits per megapixel.

 ## 12-month composite over Denmark